 13. Brioche Dough

-Brioche dough includes eggs, flour, butter, milk/water/cream, salt, and leavening like yeast or sourdough.
-It doesn’t bring crispiness or crunchiness to the products made from it.
+Brioche dough includes eggs, flour, butter, milk/water/cream, salt, and leavening agents like yeast or sourdough.
+It doesn’t bring crispiness or crunchiness to the final products.
 You can either roll the dough mixture into balls or keep it in the classic loaf shape.

 Learn to make the pizza dough so that you can make a pizza from scratch by yourself!
 People usually include five basic ingredients in pizza dough: flour, yeast, salt, water, and oil.
 I’m sure that this type of dough is super easy to make, even for beginners!